-- A Code.org AdaFruit Circuit Playground Board kit (Needed in Spring 2024.
+- A Code.org AdaFruit Circuit Playground Board kit (Optionally needed for Spring 2025.
 Available online for $29.95 + shipping; if the student is signing up with a sibling or nearby friend, they may share a board!
 Students will receive reminders in the spring when it is time to order the board.)

 - Computer with audio, high-speed internet access, and the ability to support the AdaFruit Playground Board (compatible with Windows, Mac, Linux and Chromebook)

 - A way to get print documents and pictures onto a computer (a scanner or cellphone camera is fine)